SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### Manipulation of Feature Attribution Methods

-We are talking about manipulations in the follwing sense: Given that I have a neural network classifier $$\Phi$$ that performs well for my purposes, I want another classifier $\Phi^\prime$ that performs equally well but with a completely arbitrary feature importance.
+We are talking about manipulations in the follwing sense: Given that I have a neural network classifier $$\Phi$$ that performs well for my purposes, I want another classifier $$\Phi^\prime$$ that performs equally well but with a completely arbitrary feature importance.

 These heuristic FAMs all make implicit assumptions on the data distribution (some of them do that in a layer-wise fashion), see [Lundberg2017].

 All these heuristic explanation methods can be manipulated with the same trick: Basically keep the on-manifold behaviour constant, but change the off-manifold behaviour to influence the interpretations.

-Example from [Slack2020]: $\Phi$ is a discriminatory classifier, $\Psi$ is a completely fair classifier and there is a helper function that decides if an input is on-manifold, belongs to a subspace of typical sample $\mathcal{X}$.
+Example from [Slack2020]: $$\Phi$$ is a discriminatory classifier, $$\Psi$$ is a completely fair classifier and there is a helper function that decides if an input is on-manifold, belongs to a subspace of typical sample $$\mathcal{X}$$.
 They define

 $$ \Phi^\prime(\mathbf{x}) =
 \begin{cases}